EIN 51-0247185

 Program areas at Prison Fellowship

-Children's programs:there are 14 million children of prisoners around the world.
-These children are among the most vulnerable and marginalized groups, which puts them at high risk of exploitation, abuse and neglect.
-They are also susceptible to the inter-generational playground-to-prison pipeline.
+Children's programs:there are nearly 19 million children of prisoners around the world.
+These children are among the most vulnerable and marginalized groups, putting them at high risk of exploitation, abuse and neglect.
+They are also susceptible to the inter-generational playground-to-prison pipeline, or repeating the cycle of crime.
 These risks are heightened in countries where poverty is widespread.
-The stigma of parental incarceration is particularly devastating for children who, as a result, experience trauma, shame and financial challenges.pfi is committed to serving children of prisoners to protect them and provide opportunities for growth in body, mind and spirit.
-Due to its longstanding work within Prison systems and unprecedented access to prisons across the world, pfi is uniquely positioned to serve children of prisoners, who often fall through the cracks of other organizations and are at risk of repeating self-destructive patterns of their incarcerated parents.
-Pfi children's programs - "the child's journey" (tcj) and "promisepath" (prp) - provide a variety of assistance to children of prisoners, including access to education, social mentoring, health and medical assistance and spiritual development.since its inception, tcj has served over 11,500 children, with 5,720 served in fy22.
-Prp was introduced in fy22 in four pilot countries and served over 2,500 children.
+The stigma of parental incarceration is particularly devastating for children who, as a result, experience trauma, shame and financial challenges.
+Pfi protects children of prisoners and provides opportunities for their physical, mental and spiritual growth.
+With its longstanding work within Prison systems and unprecedented access to prisons across the world, pfi is uniquely positioned to serve children of prisoners, who often fall through the cracks of other organizations and are at risk of repeating self-destructive patterns of their incarcerated parents.
+The child's journey (tcj) restores and rebuilds the lives of vulnerable children with an incarcerated parent through practical care, and spiritual and emotional support.
+By meeting them in their moment of greatest need and providing services, children are given the opportunity to flourish.
+There are four areas of intervention: safety (safety training, caseworker home visits), health (food provision, health checks, medical care), education (assistance with school uniforms, fees and supplies) and spirituality (mentoring from a local christian adult and provision of scripture resources).
+Since inception, tcj has served more than 12,000 children, with 4,353 served in fy23 alone.promisepath (prp) is a community- and volunteer-based care program that provides a network of support around children of prisoners, focusing interventions in the areas of education assistance, mentoring and spiritual resources for both children and their caregivers.
+These interventions help break the cycle of crime and provide a brighter future for children and their community.
+Since inception in fy22, prp has served over 5,800 children.

-Capacity building of partnering organizations:pfi is the world's largest network of Prison ministries, partnering with autonomous, indigenous organizations (chartered affiliates) in more than 100 countries.
-Pfi supports these affiliates to help them grow internal capacities (infrastructure, finance, governance), to build organizational strength.
-Through strengthening its partners, pfi in turn increases impact and reach of pfi programming, so more prisoners and families are served and transformed by god's love.
-Pfi has a variety of capacity building programs and services, including cost-sharing program partnerships, affiliate mentoring, and training and coaching initiatives.
+Capacity building:pfi is the world's largest network of Prison ministries, partnering with autonomous, indigenous organizations (chartered affiliates) in more than 120 countries.
+Pfi supports these affiliates to help them grow internal capacities (infrastructure, finance, governance) and build organizational strength.
+Through strengthening its partners, pfi in turn increases impact and reach so that more prisoners and families are served and transformed by god's love.
+Pfi's work in capacity building largely centers around its program partnerships.
+76% of nms that participate in a program partnership with pfi demonstrably increase their rate of growth, their capacity to minister in the prisons of their country, and their long-term sustainability.
+Through the partnership with pfi, a set of capacity building interventions are released, targeting specific areas of organizational development and boosting performance.
 For all program partners, pfi conducts annual capacity assessments to track each organization's progress, and tailors services and support for the unique needs and challenges of each partner.
+Annual regional forums/conferences also provide an opportunity for chartered affiliates to share learnings with one another, hear about Prison ministry best practices and learn from expert speakers.

 Member services